 For those that have always or now prefer open-air experiences at breweries and restaurants, the winter would usually signal the conclusion of indulging in mojitos and fine appetizers on the patio.
 However, at these local dining and drink establishments, they are ensuring that you don’t have to compromise on safety or comfort.
 Taking social distance, sanitation, and the overall safety of their patrons into account, these unique dining and drinking experiences are completely outdoors while still providing the cozy creature comforts of the indoors with heaters, covered patios, fireplaces, and insulated curtains.

+In Black Mountain, Open Oven Brunch & Bakery has several heaters working to keep their intimate outdoor patio nice and toasty.
+Offering benedicts topped with white wine rosemary hollandaise on homemade sourdough English muffins to sandwiches served on Artisan bread, this local joint hits the sweet spot when it comes to delicious brunch and freshly-made treats.
 Under the string lights on their heated back patio, you can enjoy your brew and burger with a glorious mountain backdrop at Black Mountain Kitchen & Ale House before heading across the street for after dinner drinks at Black Mountain Brewing.
 Their toasty, open-air back patio is the perfect place to enjoy the colder weather with a cold one in hand.
 On Tunnel Road, Cornerstone, a family-owned and operated restaurant offering an expansive menu for breakfast, lunch, and dinner, has a large stone fireplace in addition to heaters.
 This is a great spot to grab a bite to eat with your family, as they have something everyone will enjoy.

 In downtown Asheville, Wicked Weed’s Brewpub has a spacious open-air patio where you can enjoy some savory small bites with a glass of wine around a large fire table.
 Twisted Laurel’s Downtown location has a large, dog-friendly heated patio adjacent to Pack Square Park and socially-distanced outdoor seating to accompany their Mediterranean-inspired comfort food-an ideal spot for a "holidate" night.
 Laughing Seed Cafe, provides a partial windblocker along with heaters to accommodate guests on their patio.
 The go-to spot for organic, locally-sourced vegetarian cuisine with international flair and specialty cocktails, wine, and local craft beer, this is a great place to have lunch while shopping downtown.